arm61/pylj/docs/source/first-principles.md

 plt.rcParams["figure.dpi"] = 100
 ```

 The previous chapter measured the pressure of a simulated gas and compared it with $pA = N k_B T$.
-This chapter derives that law from the partition function of $N$ particles that do not interact, first in three dimensions and then in two.
+This chapter derives that law from the partition function of $N$ atoms that do not interact, first in three dimensions and then in two.

 ## The partition function

-For $N$ identical particles of mass $m$ in a volume $V$ at temperature $T$, with no interactions, the partition function is
+For $N$ identical atoms of mass $m$ in a volume $V$ at temperature $T$, with no interactions, the partition function is

 $$
 Q = \frac{V^N}{N!\,\Lambda^{3N}},